-The two-story building has a symmetrical layout and is oriented perpendicular to West Jefferson Avenue, with the façade facing the street.
-Constructed primarily of soft brick in a Common Bond brick pattern, the building is capped with a flat metal roof.
-Stepped parapets surround the flat roof on the east, west, and south elevations.
-Circa 1950s smooth enameled panels have been applied to the lower portion of the facade but also extend to the west elevation.
+The building two-story has а symmetrical layout and is oriented perpendicular to West Jefferson Avenue, with the façade facing the Constructed primarily of soft brick in a Common Bond brick pattern, the building is capped with a flat metal Stepped parapets surround the roof. flat roof on the east, west, and south 1950s smooth elevations.
+Circa enameled panels have been applied to the lower portion of the façade but also extend to the west elevation.
 Most windows on the building have been replaced, and some openings have been reduced and infilled with glass block.
 On the west elevation, some openings have been altered and infilled with plywood covering.
-Appended to the rear of the original structure is a onestory butterfly-roof addition, also constructed of brick.
+Appended to the rear of the original structure is a one-story butterfly-roof addition, also constructed of brick.
 This appendage is capped with an asphalt shingle roof.
 A second one-story addition extends from the butterfly-roof addition and has a shed-roof covered in rolled asphalt siding.
 A one-story, two-bay rusticated, concrete block garage is located at the rear of the property.
 All portions of the building are vernacular in style, but stone sills, brick corbelling (mostly evident on the façade), and a Queen Anne-inspired side porch (west elevation) add visual interest to the building.